-D. Foreign Trade Zone No. 9 (Continued) Department of Business, Economic Development and Tourism
+D. Foreign Trade Zone No. 9 (Continued)

 In the 2012 Report on Public Trust Land Receipts, the estimated reporting gaps were attributable to receipts from Pier 2.
 FTZ9 has not changed its method of reporting for Act 178 purposes since the issuance of that report and the reporting gaps were the same.
 FTZ9 is working with DLNR to have the trust land status of Pier 2 changed in SLIMS.